Welfare reform

-Welfare reforms are changes in the operation of a given welfare system, with the goals of reducing the number of individuals dependent on government assistance, keeping the welfare systems affordable, and assisting recipients to become self-sufficient.
-Classical liberals, libertarians, and conservatives generally argue that welfare and other tax-funded services reduce incentives to work, exacerbate the free-rider problem, and intensify poverty.
-On the other hand, socialists generally criticize welfare reform because it usually minimizes the public safety net and strengthens the capitalist economic system.
-Welfare reform is constantly debated because of the varying opinions on the government's determined balance of providing guaranteed welfare benefits and promoting self-sufficiency.
+Welfare reforms are changes in the operation of a given welfare system aimed at improving the efficiency, equity, and administration of government assistance programs.
+Reform programs may have a various aims; sometimes the focus is on reducing or increasing the welfare state and at other times reforms may aim to ensure greater fairness and effectiveness at the same total welfare spending.
+Classical liberals, neoliberals, right-wing libertarians, and conservatives generally criticize welfare and other tax-funded services for reducing incentives to work, exacerbating the free-rider problem and redistribution.
+On the other hand, in their criticism of capitalism, both social democrats and other socialists generally criticize welfare reforms that minimize the public safety net and strengthens the capitalist economic system.
+Welfare reform is constantly debated because of the varying opinions on a government's need to balance providing guaranteed welfare benefits and promoting self-sufficiency.

-Regional examples

-Overview

-Within the last two decades, welfare systems have been under extreme scrutiny around the world.
-Demographic changes like the post-war "baby boom" followed by the subsequent "baby bust", coupled with economic shifts such as the 1970 oil shocks, led to aging populations and a dwindling working force.
-In turn, there became an increased dependency on social welfare systems, which inevitably brought up the issue of welfare reform.
-U.S systems primarily focused on reducing poor single-parents need for welfare, through employment incentives.
-The U.K focused primarily on reducing general unemployment through the New Deal.
-The Netherlands emphasised reforming disability programs, and Latin America focused primarily on pension reforms.
+From the 1970s, welfare systems came under greater scrutiny around the world.
+Demographic changes such as the post-war "baby boom" and the subsequent "baby bust", coupled with economic shifts such as the 1970 oil shocks, led to aging populations, a dwindling workforce, and increased dependency on social welfare systems, which inevitably brought up the issue of welfare reform.
+U.S. systems primarily focused on reducing poor single parents' need for welfare assistance through employment incentives.
+The United Kingdom focused primarily on reducing general unemployment through the New Deal introduced by the New Labour government in the 1990s.
+The Netherlands emphasized reforming disability programs, and Latin America focused primarily on pension reforms.

+History

-German Chancellor Otto von Bismarck was one political leader who attempted to put an end to socialism by proposing government healthcare.
-He approved the 1883 Health Insurance Act which was the first to introduce compulsory government-monitored health insurance.
+Many historians trace the beginnings of contemporary welfare in Europe and America to Germany's health insurance laws introduced in the late 19th century.
+German Chancellor Otto von Bismarck introduced government healthcare and approved the 1883 Health Insurance Act, which was the first to introduce compulsory government-monitored health insurance.
 The German legislation ensured contributory retirement and disability benefits.
 Participation became mandatory.
-Many historians trace the beginnings of contemporary welfare in Europe and America to Bismarck's Health Insurance law.
-In the United States, the Great Depression and 1929 crash of the stock market contributed significantly to the formation of the concept of welfare as many Americans struggled economically during those times.